-The Chapel of Origin
+The Original Chapel

 The first chapel was put up in 1904 by Brother Abundius, CSC (a confrère of Brother André) with the help of some lay friends.
 It was a diminutive structure to be sure — 4.5 meters by 5.5 meters (15 feet by 18 feet).
 And so, it was aptly called an “oratory”, which is usually considered to be a small wayside shrine.